apache/beam/beam-site/documentation/io/testing.md

 ## A note on performance benchmarking

 We do not advocate writing a separate test specifically for performance benchmarking.
-Instead, we advocate setting up integration tests so that they can be parameterized in a way that allows for covering many different testing scenarios.
+Instead, we recommend setting up integration tests that can accept the necessary parameters to cover many different testing scenarios.

 For example, if integration tests are written according to the guidelines below, the integration tests can be run on different runners (either local or in a cluster configuration) and against a data store that is a small instance with a small data set, or a large production-ready cluster with larger data set.
 This can provide coverage for a variety of scenarios - one of them is performance benchmarking.